Water, Sewer, Solid Waste

 The District of Elkford accepts the following materials in the yellow recycling bins:

-Recycling Bins are provided at the Transfer Station and at the intersection of Water Street and Camp Road behind the white fencing.
+Recycling bins are provided at the Transfer Station and at the intersection of Water Street and Camp Road behind the white fencing.
 All residents are encouraged to take advantage of the recycling opportunities to reduce tonnage at the Transfer Station.
-All users are asked to put your recyclables in the bins to keep the area tidy.
+All users are asked to place your recyclables in the bins to keep the area tidy.
 Do not leave trash or recyclables outside of the bins.

-Used Oil: Used oil and antifreeze can be taken to the Public Works Yard, Monday to Friday, 7:00 a.m. to 3:00 p.m.
+Used Oil: Used oil, antifreeze, oil filters and empty oil and antifreeze containers can be taken to the Public Works Yard, Monday to Friday, 7:00 a.m. to 3:00 p.m.

 In 2006, the District of Elkford become one of the first local government authorities in eastern British Columbia to implement an automated system of waste removal, saving the District on insurance costs and improving on productivity.